DataDog/documentation/content/en/tracing/guide/inferred-service-opt-in.md

 {{% /tab %}}

 {{% tab "PHP" %}}
-The minimum PHP tracer version required is [0.90.0][1].
+The minimum PHP APM SDK version required is [0.90.0][1].
 Regular updates to the latest version are recommended to access changes and bug fixes.

-To opt in, add the following environment variables or system properties to your tracer settings:
+To opt in, add the following environment variables or system properties to your APM SDK settings:

 | Environment variable | System property |
 | ---  | ----------- |